luyadev/luya/docs/guide1.0/concept-tags.md

 ];
 ```

-So now you have registered your tag under the name **tooltip**.
+Now you have registered the tag under the name **tooltip**.
 As now you can access the Tag within every CMS or CRUD situation by just call:

 ```
 I am tooltip[John Doe](This showns when hover, over me).
 ```

-## Parse your Text
+## Parse Text

 Sometimes you are not in a context where the parsing is enabled, so you can parser your content by using the `luya\TagParser::convert($text)` or even directly with markdown integration `luya\TagParser::convertWithMarkdown($text)` this enables you to parse tags even in your controllers or views.